What’s With All the Mass Protests? (Hint: It’s Not About Income Inequality)

 Socialist policies that punish entrepreneurialism and innovation have created additional uncertainty for explorers and producers of metals and other materials that all of us depend on.

-A couple of weeks ago, I was in Lima, Peru, attending the Mining & Investment Latin America Summit.
-I heard from a number of industry leaders that mining in South America has become more challenging in recent years.
+Last week I was in Lima, Peru, attending the Mining & Investment Latin America Summit, where I heard from a number of industry leaders that mining in South America has become more challenging in recent years.
 One of the biggest reasons why is that the burden for taking care of local communities has, in many cases, fallen on the miners’ shoulders.
-Venezuela’s corrupt socialist President Nicolas Maduro continues to destabilize and finance radicalism throughout the continent using revenue from narcotics, and mining companies often end up having to pay the price.
+Venezuela’s corrupt socialist president Nicolas Maduro continues to destabilize and finance radicalism throughout the continent using revenue from narcotics, and mining companies often end up having to pay the price.

 Chilean lawmakers, for instance, are considering a new tax on mining and mineral extraction to address the country’s social unrest I described earlier.